 3- Adding element–

-ArrayList has an array of size 10 created by default even if internal capacity is not specified.
+ArrayList in Java has an array of size 10 created by default even if internal capacity is not specified.
 Since array is created as a contiguous memory block so adding element in an ArrayList is as simple as putting element in the next index but there are some complexities involved.

 If array is full then the insertion of next element in the ArrayList would require resizing the array and moving all the existing element of the ArrayList to the new array.